Introduction

 Brand recognition

-Brand recognition is how well a customer recognises and can identify your brand without seeing your company name.
+Brand recognition is how well a customer can identify your brand without seeing your company name.
 It goes hand in hand with brand recall, the ability to think of a brand without visual or auditory identifiers.

 Brand refresh